 Written By: Brett Singer MS, RD, CSSD, LD with Memorial Hermann IRONMAN Sports Medicine Institute

-- This blog will highlight some simple ideas athletes can incorporate into their routine to boost energy intake
+Summary: Student athletes can find it difficult to keep up with energy needs at times due to demanding schedules, appetite or other challenges.
+This blog will highlight some simple ideas athletes can incorporate into their routine to boost energy intake.

 The daily schedule for young athletes can make it challenging to keep up with nutrition needs.
 Between school, transportation, and practices, opportunities for feedings can be limited.
 Throw in new COVID-19 related regulations on top of everything else, and it’s easy to see why kids may fall short of energy needs at times.
 Despite all of this, with some creativity and planning, athletes can utilize a variety of potential solutions to meet energy demands.